brookchuang1111/brookchuang1111.github.io/_posts/2025-04-17-drinking-sym.md

 </figure>

 ## The Ballot Theorem
 We're almost at the home stretch!
 Our LaCroix problem, if you even remember, is a variation of the ballot problem which combines lattice walks, Catalan numbers, and skewed grid bijections for a magus opus of combinatorics and logic.
-The diversity of proofs of this theorem and the depth of them is really quite beautiful, but in our instances we'll focus on the Andre-Reflection Method.
+The diversity and depth of proofs for this theorem are really quite beautiful [^3][^5], but for our instances we'll focus on the Andre-Reflection Method.

 **The Problem Statement:**
 In 1887 Joseph Bertrand introduced a ballot problem where candidates $(\mathcal{A})$ and $(\mathcal{B})$ are in election. $(\mathcal{A})$ receives $a$ total votes and $(\mathcal{B})$ receives $b$ total votes with the caveat $\mathcal{A} > \mathcal{B}$ at all times.
 How many ballot permutations could be made?

-Desire Andre produced a combinatorics proof for $k=1$ downturns (under the generalized ballot theorem problem) by counting the number of bad ballot permutations and subtracting that from the total amount of ballot permutations (not unlike of composition of Catalan numbers).
+Desire Andre produced a combinatorics proof for $k=1$ downturns (under the generalized ballot theorem problem) by counting the number of bad ballot permutations and subtracting that from the total amount of ballot permutations (not unlike of composition of Catalan numbers)[^6].
 Andre understood that unfavorable permutations could be stratified into permutations starting with the starting vote as either $(\mathcal{B})$ or $(\mathcal{A})$, and for permutations starting with $(\mathcal{B})$, a bijection existed with all permutations of $b-1$ ballots $(\mathcal{B})$ and $a$ ballots of $(\mathcal{A})$.
 The same was understood for permutations starting with $(\mathcal{A})$.

 While Andre's proof has no geometric reasoning, we'll use a combination of both Andre's symmetry logic to sketch out the Andre-Reflection Method.